Cre5cend0/morse_code/README.md

 Morse Code timing rules · The length of a dot is 1 time unit. · A dash is 3 time units. · The space between symbols (dots and dashes) of the same letter is 1 time unit.

+>> For a demo of how to run the program, see test.py file.
+-- You can Encrypt a message, Decrypt a message and also play an Encrypted message in morse format.

+|| If you're unable to play the sound, run the following command in your env terminal $ pip3 install playsound